Student Policies/ Expectations

 For student cancellations with at least a 15 minute notice, your teacher can record and submit a full lesson plan through lessonrewind.com.
 Due to our teachers busy schedules, student cancellations/reschedules cannot be guaranteed through a private lesson.
 If lessons are cancelled by the studio, you account will be refunded/credited in the amount of cancelled lessons.

-Enrollment in auto pay in required for all students.
+Enrollment in auto pay in required for all students, sorry there are no exceptions.
 All tuition is non-refundable , payable at least 24 hours in advance of the first lesson, and automatically debited on the 1st of every month.
-Students have until the last week of the month to submit a notice of discontinuance of lessons in order to not be charged.
+Students have until the last week of the month to submit a formal notice of discontinuance of lessons in order to not be charged.

 Prompt drop off and pick up are expected.
 Parents are welcome to wait in the waiting area, or inside the lesson room.